• linkedin logo

 General-Purpose Applications

 Standard software is often used in scenarios where the functionality required is common and not unique to a specific organization.
-Examples include office productivity tools, accounting software, and basic customer management systems.
+Examples include office productivity tools, accounting software, basic customer management systems, and salon and spa software.

 Common Examples and Typical Use Cases: